 - 1. Search the directory for the people you want to import.
 See section 4.1, Searching for a person. - 2.
 On the search results page, use the checkboxes to the left of the records to select one or more people. - 3.
 From the Tools menu, select Import.

-Click Yes to proceed with the import, or No to go back to the list of people.
-When you click Yes, the Batch Processing screen appears.
+4. Click Yes to proceed with the import, or No to go back to the list of people.

 - 5. The imports are processed.
-The table shows the status of each import: - \bigcirc
+The table shows the status of each import: - igoredown

 The import succeeded.